zerkz/JiraJockey/README.md

   * Converts in sprint open ticket ticket id bar to a progress bar of sub tasks
   * Adds the photo of the assignee to the ticket entry
   * Shades resolved tickets as grey
+  * Shades in code review tickets as orange
   * Sets the goal line as gold bar
   * Shades tickets in the blocked epic as purple